bestia-dev/cargo_crev_web/README.md

 Like many developers I also suffer from "graphical designitis".
 It is very hard for me to find the exact color variations and shape proportions and subtle font differences to make a web page beautiful.
 It is not lack of knowledge of html and css.
 It is lack of style and taste.
 Simply unrepairable!
-So I created a simple html templating system to separate the graphical desiner work from the developer work.
+So I created a simple html templating system to separate the graphical designer work from the developer work.
 As much as possible.
 First the graphical designer prepares a nice html+css with static data, that looks awesome.
 The 2 files are on his local disk and don't need any server or configuration.
 The static data must be as realistic as possible.
 Then I add comments that are commands where to insert the dynamic data.
 This comments don't destroy the original html.
 That html can still be visualized statically from the disk.
 It is easy to add to or modify the design.
 Just avoid to touch the comments.